erikvanbrakel/analytics_docker/docs/3_collecting_data.md

 }

 output {
-    stdout {}
+    stdout { codec => 'rubydebug' }
 }
 ```
 _(./logstash/logstash.conf)_

 The `input` block tells LogStash that it should accept metrics using the Beats protocol, on port 5044 (the default port for Beats).
 The `output`
 block tells it to print everything to the standard output stream.
+The codec makes sure that it's (sort of) human readable, for debugging purposes.

 Later on, this configuration will get a little bit more elaborate, but for now this is good enough to verify that we can enter data into the system.